kdyck/paimons-codex/scripts/README.md

 ./scripts/clean.sh
 ```

-⚠️ **WARNING:** This will delete all database data and embeddings!
+⚠️ **WARNING:** This will delete all database data and vector embeddings!
 Use with caution.

 ### 🔧 `podman-setup.sh` - Setup Podman
 Initialize the Podman environment for the project.